david-szabo97/grav-plugin-admin-addon-user-manager/README.md

 # Admin Addon User Manager Plugin

 The **Admin Addon User Manager** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-A simple admin panel extension which adds the option to manage users
+A simple admin panel extension which adds the option to manage users and groups.

 ## Installation